Amity, Queensland: Dugong fishing station

+Township

+Amity was declared a reserve for a township in 1884 and the first land sales occurred in 1886.
+The street names chosen for the town honoured some of its notable Aboriginal and immigrant residents.
+Toompany Street honoured the hero of the Sovereign wreck; while Kindarra Street was named after a respected Aboriginal woman (who later died after being forcibly moved to the Cherbourg Aboriginal incarceration site).
+Streets were also named after Fernandez Gonzales, the Filipino dugong fisherman.

 A supply boat called The Otter, which also carried tourists, ran between Brisbane's central business district and Amity from 1885 to 1946.

 Amity Point State School opened on 7 April 1919, but closed in 1920.
 On 22 February 1937, it reopened as Cylinder Beach Provisional School.
 After 8 months the school was relocated to a site approx 1.6 km from Amity Point, where it reopened on 19 October 1937 as Amity Provisional School, but closed on 2 September 1938.
 On 30 January 1951, the school reopened as Amity Point State School.
 It closed permanently on 19 November 1961.

 Amity Point Post Office opened around 1942.

 St Peter's Anglican Church was dedicated on 29 October 1957 by Venerable Frank Knight.
 Its closure circa 2018 was approved by Locum Bishop Godfrey Fryar.

+Amity was badly affected by coastal erosion due to tidal outflows, storms and vegetation removal.
+Around 200 metres of shoreline was lost at Amity from the 1890s up to the middle of the 20th Century, resulting in the town's racetrack, several properties and streets being permanently submerged by the waters of Moreton Bay.
+Rock seawalls completed in 1993 helped to preserve the remaining shoreline.